monastri/monastri.github.io/notes-business-finance-entrepreneurship-management.md

 	2. [High organizational standards](#high-standards)
 	2. [Resisting organizational stasis, or, it is always Day 1](#always-day-1): obsess over customers, resist managing by proxy, disagree and commit, embrace external trends *(KIV for content list refactoring)*
 2. [Startups](#Startups)
+	1. [Data content loops](#Data-content-loops), or creating Schelling points of public common knowledge to offset info asymmetry and give bargaining power back to the people
 2. [Venture capital](#venture-capital)
 	1. [Typical route to becoming a VC](#Typical-route-to-becoming-VC)
 3. [Work](#work)